CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: Related Work

 \section{Related Work}

-\textbf{Data acquisition in haptics.} Prior research in {object instance recognition and material recognition} has collected haptic data from robots~\cite{chu2015robotic, kerr2022self, calandra2017feeling, calandra2018more, romano2014methods} or human experts~\cite{yang2022touch, kerr2022self, yu2024octopi}, however this approach is constrained by the availability of robots and human experts.
+\textbf{Data acquisition in haptics.} Prior {works} in object instance recognition and material recognition {have} collected haptic data from robots~\cite{chu2015robotic, kerr2022self, calandra2017feeling, calandra2018more, romano2014methods} or human experts~\cite{yang2022touch, kerr2022self, yu2024octopi}, however this approach is constrained by the availability of robots and human experts.
 While haptic sensing rigs~\cite{proton_2016, wade2015handhelddevicesituacquisition, fu2024touch} provide a pathway to scalable data collection, existing rigs are not optimized for size~\cite{proton_2016}, user-friendliness~\cite{wade2015handhelddevicesituacquisition}, or cost~\cite{fu2024touch}, and also lack streamlined workflows for data collection.
-In contrast, the CLAMP device is designed for deployment in {homes and used by non-experts.}
+In contrast, the CLAMP device is designed {for non-experts to use in their homes.}